Back to blog

 Start with a greeting, then state the purpose of your email right away.
 For example, "Hi Jane, Just wanted to remind you that we're scheduled to have a meeting tomorrow at 11 am."

 Keep the body of your email short and to the point.
-If you're sending a reminder for an upcoming event, include all the relevant information (date, time, location, etc.).
+If you're sending a reminder for an upcoming event, include all relevant information, such as:

 If you're sending a payment reminder, include the invoice number and amount due.
 If the reminder is for something else, be clear about what you're reminding the recipient about.